What is Digital Rights Management (DRM Encryption)? A Complete Guide for Content Creators

 2. Authors and Publishers

-DRM helps eBook authors and digital publishers prevent unauthorized sharing and ensures that only paying users have access.
+DRM encryption helps eBook authors and digital publishers prevent unauthorized sharing and ensures that only paying users have access.
 This is especially important for niche content, like academic publications and subscription-based articles, where unauthorized sharing can greatly impact revenue.

 3. Musicians and Audio Content Creators